MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/generate-early-bound-classes.md

 - [Late and early-bound programming](early-bound-programming.md)
 - [Use OrganizationServiceContext](organizationservicecontext.md)

 Use the [Power Platform CLI pac modelbuilder build command](/power-platform/developer/cli/reference/modelbuilder#pac-modelbuilder-build) to generate early-bound code classes.
+You can also use the `CrmSvcUtil.exe` code generation tool, but for Dataverse we recommend using the `pac modelbuilder build` command.
+[Learn how to use the CrmSvcUtil.exe to generate early-bound classes for the SDK for .NET](/dynamics365/customerengagement/on-premises/developer/org-service/create-early-bound-entity-classes-code-generation-tool)

-Like every Power Platform CLI command, it has many parameters you can use to control the outcome.
+Like many Power Platform CLI commands, `pac modelbuilder build` has many parameters you can use to control the outcome.
 In this article, we recommend that you start by using the  `--settingsTemplateFile` parameter for most use cases.
 Use this parameter to refer to a JSON file where all the other available settings can be controlled.
 This way, you don't need to compose a long list of parameters, and the configuration appropriate for your project can be updated to allow regeneration of the classes when you need them.

-You can still use the build command with parameters if you want.
+Of course, you can still use the build command with parameters if you prefer.
 See [Using parameters](#using-parameters).

 ## Get started